sendevia/AincradMix/README_EN.md

 - This skin is still in the early stages of design, and the details and feels have not been fully added and optimized;
 - Currently this skin supports the 16:9 aspect ratio best and only supports HD resolution (`@2x`);
 - When applying the global skin, please backup `osu!ui.dll` and `osu!gameplay.dll`;
-- When switching between other skins and AincradMix, you need to restart osu!, which will make the game run more stable.

 ## Screenshots